Nicholas-LeBoeuf/involveU/README.md

 <p font-size = "18px">InvolveU is a one stop shop for everything student involvment.
 Students will be able to view events on campus as well as favorite their favorite clubs.
 This bridges the gap between all parts of campus life.
 This means not only student involvment recieves benifit from this application. involveU can serve admissions, womens centers any many more offices. </p>

 ## Set-Up
+### Database

+<p font-size = "18px"> Database for involveU is hosted on an aws mySQL RDS server and is a mySQL Relational database.
+Please name the database involveU as that is how it is configured within the application.
+You may have to change the username and password to access your specific databse</p>
+<p font-size = "18px"> Please refer to the schema sheet in the database to view how the schema is structured</p>
+<p font-size = "18px"> The query sheet will help build the inital database and should not be tempered with as it will mess with the configuration</p>